kobuqa/patterns/README.md

 # GoF
 ## Here is my understanding of GoF patterns.
-### The main reason is to understand how to use it in FP-like approach
+### The main reason that current repo exists - to prove myself that GoF patterns are applicable without classes.
+- Feel free to comment :)